 Reliable rail transportation is vital to Alberta's domestic, transborder and overseas exports, particularly coal, petroleum, grain, forest and containerized products.
 West Coast rail terminals are important gateways connecting Alberta's goods by road to rail and then to marine transport to reach overseas countries.
 Alberta Infrastructure/Transportation works to influence federal policy on passenger, shipper and carrier issues regarding competition, pricing, and accessibility.

-Some documents on this site require Acrobat Reader 4.0 or better, available for free from Adobe.
-Transportation and Trade Safe, efficient, and effective transportation links are crucial to Alberta's export-based economy.
+Safe, efficient and effective transportation links are crucial to Alberta's export-based economy.
 Alberta Transportation monitors economic trends and how they affect the transportation sector.

 Canada Transportation Act